yuleisui/UAFPrediction/README.md

 ## Installation
 This tool requires
 1. python3 installed and the python modules Scikit-learn and its associated dependencies
-2. Cbmc tool
+2. CBMC tool
 3. Coccinelle tool
-4. Stc tool
+4. SVF tool
 5. Clang 3.8

 ## Usage
-1. Modify coccinelle.py, cbmc.py and stc.py to show where coccinelle, cbmc and stc is installed on your system.
+1. Modify coccinelle.py, cbmc.py and stc.py to show where coccinelle, cbmc and SVF is installed on your system.
     * If you have followed the default instructions on where coccinelle is installed, then it may not be necessary to change the cocci_loc string.
     * If you have followed the default instructions on where stc is installed, then it may not be necessary to change the cbmc_loc string.
     * If you have followed the default instructions on where clang is installed, then it may not be necessary to change clang_loc string.